Winterize Your Equipment

 Make sure skimmer baskets are emptied to allow maximum water circulation.

 Cover exposed plumbing with moving blankets and a tarp.
+Make sure the covering does not touch the motor.

 DO NOT cover a RUNNING pool heater.